No results found.

 Pros:

-Oxylabs provides a general-purpose Web Scraping API that includes a dedicated endpoint for the Amazon website.
-The provider doesn’t offer specialized APIs, such as a product page or a review scraper, as Bright Data does.
-The scraper can be integrated either as a proxy or through an API.
+Oxylabs offers a general-purpose Web Scraping API with a dedicated endpoint for the Amazon website.
+The provider doesn’t provide specialized APIs, such as a product page or a review scraper, as Bright Data does.

 With prompt engineering, users can precisely define the data they need, streamlining the process and minimizing the need for extensive data cleaning after scraping.
 Here’s an example: